 The tide comes in very fast in Morecambe Bay and it’s easy to get cut off or stuck in sinking sand.

 - Respect the dangers of Morecambe Bay by planning ahead.
-Check tide times before you visit (try tides4fishing.com or download a smartphone app for tide tables) and never try to cross deep channels without expert guidance.
+Check tide times before you visit (try Tideschart or download a smartphone app for tide tables) and never try to cross deep channels without expert guidance.
 It’s easy to get disorientated by the shifting sands, so make sure you know where you are at all times.
 Watch this safety film to learn more about the Bay's tide and how you can protect yourself.